XeTute/Free-LLM-Endpoint/README.md

 # Hello, Friend
-This is a free-of-charge, authorization-free LLM endpoint that complies with the OpenAI API standard.<br>
+This is a free-of-charge, authorization-free LLM endpoint that complies with the OpenAI API standard.
 Pay us a visit on [our webpage](https://xetute.com/).<br>
 Try out PhantasiaAI [here](https://xetute.com/PhantasiaAI).

+> [!IMPORTANT]
+> This endpoint is currently not online.
+We're using the GPUs used for the GPT to train our [Intellect Series](https://huggingface.co/collections/XeTute/intellect-67a4bf16303482712925767d).
+> It'll be online 17:30 07/02/2025 (DD/MM/YYY) or sooner.
+Thanks for your understanding.

 ## Why
 At XeTute Technologies, we understand the challenges of serving high-quality, fast LLM-powered applications with limited resources.
 When we were a smaller company, this was especially difficult.